 Avoid this toxic chemical

-This toxic chemical has been rolling around this side of the pond since WW II, when U.S. manufacturers first “obtained” the patent from a German chemical company that manufactured toxic dyes.
+This toxic chemical has been rolling around since WW II, when U.S. manufacturers first “obtained” the patent from a German chemical company that manufactured toxic dyes.
 McNeil Labs of Philadelphia then developed acetaminophen into a drug and sold it off to Johnson & Johnson at a huge profit, founding another Philadelphia medical dynasty of ill-gotten gains.

 Since then, J&J has been hiding this toxic drug in various products, often combining it with other pain-relieving drugs such as codeine.
 This ploy hides the fact that Tylenol doesn’t actually work for pain.
 (More on that in just a moment.)